A. Powell Davies

-Arthur Powell Davies (June 5, 1902 - September 26, 1957) was the minister of All Souls Church, Unitarian in Washington, D.C. from 1944 until his death in 1957.
+Arthur Powell Davies (June 5, 1902 - September 26, 1957) was an English and American minister and theologian.
+He served as the minister of All Souls Church, Unitarian in Washington, D.C. from 1944 until his death in 1957.
 A prolific author of theological books and sermon collections, he came to national prominence in the U.S. through his liberal activism advocating civil rights for African-Americans and women and ethical stands against post-war nuclear proliferation and the methods employed by the American government during the era of McCarthyism.

 Biography

-Born in Birkenhead, England (near Liverpool) to Welsh parents, Davies was raised a Methodist.
+Arthur Powell Davies was born on June 5, 1902, in Birkenhead, England (near Liverpool) to Welsh parents, Davies was raised a Methodist.
 After working briefly as a clerk for a shipping company, he moved to London as secretary to a strike leader who had been elected Labour MP.
 In London, he met George Bernard Shaw, who urged him to go into politics; instead, he chose to attend Richmond Theological College, a Methodist seminary affiliated with the University of London, and to join the Methodist ministry.
-While studying, he met Muriel Hannah (1906-2009), the daughter of his family's Methodist minister, and they were married in 1927.
+While studying, he met Muriel Hannah (1906–2009), the daughter of his family's Methodist minister, and they were married in 1927.

 Davies served as minister at the Becontree Methodist Central Hall in Ilford, a London suburb, 1925–28, before moving to America.
 He headed three churches in Maine: in Goodwin's Mills and Clark's Mills, (commuting to Boston University for classes), and, from 1929, the Pine Street Methodist Church in Portland.
 In Portland, he worked as a used car salesman for a week in order to investigate the question of whether or not it was possible to be a businessman and adhere to "Christian" honesty and integrity; he then wrote a strong critique of prevailing business practices.

 Davies was minister at the Unitarian Church in Summit from 1933 through 1944.

 Also in Portland, Davies was exposed to Unitarian ideas by Vincent Silliman, minister at the First Parish Unitarian Church there.
 In 1933 Davies became a Unitarian, joining the American Unitarian Association (AUA), and became minister of the Community Church of Summit, New Jersey which had allied itself with the Community Church movement.
 He reaffiliated the church to the Unitarian denomination, with the new name Unitarian Church in Summit, and at the same time calling for an opening up of the denomination.